How to Find the Best Low Oxalate Protein Powder

 If you are managing oxalate intake due to kidney stone risk, you should thus avoid chocolate and peanut butter-flavored protein powders.

-Not all low oxalate protein powders are created equal, and just because a protein powder is low in oxalates does not mean that it is good for you.
+Not all low oxalate protein powders are created equal, and just because a protein powder is low in oxalates does not mean that it is necessarily good for you.

 Many low oxalate protein powders contain ingredients that can cause painful side effects and even substantially impact the risk and development of kidney stones.